Physical: 100: Game 4

 The fourth and final game was infinite rope-pulling.
 The two contestants had to pull their rope until it was loose, grab the other end of the rope, and then destroy their opponent's torso.

 Woo Jin-yong won the final game and thus won Physical: 100, while Jung Hae-min was eliminated.
 Woo was personally covered in both Insider and The Straits Times after his victory on the show.

+Season 2

+Quest 0: Treadmill Run

+Contests ran on manual treadmills for 10 minutes.
+50 contestants with the highest total distance ran for an additional 7 minutes.
+From that group, 10 contestants with the highest total distance ran for a final 5 minutes.
+Contests were then ranked from 1 to 100 with 1 assigned to contestant who ran the farthest distance, and 100 assigned to contestant who ran the shortest distance.

+Quest 1: Death Match Challenge

+Same as season 1 except for changes to the arenas - there are now 3 arenas to choose from: